A classic peanut butter cookie recipe that's low carb and Keto friendly! And get this, these delicious morsels are made in under 15 minutes!

 Bake for 10-12 minutes or until slightly golden.

+Allow to cool completely before serving; this is important!
 If you do not allow them to cool, they could crumble apart.

-Tips for Perfect Low Carb Peanut Butter Cookies
+💡 Tips for Making Peanut Butter Cookies

-This probably goes without saying, but always make sure you are using the freshest peanut butter.
+- This probably goes without saying, but always make sure you are using the freshest peanut butter.
 It truly is the main flavor in these cookies so the peanut butter needs to be really fresh.

 What Sweetener is Best for Keto Peanut Butter Cookies?